rotanmihyar/MomentusTechnologies-/README.md

 3. Check for any error messages or exceptions in the application's logs or console output.

 4. Consult the application's documentation or seek support from the project's maintainers for assistance.

-## Contributing
-If you would like to contribute to this project, please follow the standard guidelines for contributing as outlined in the project's repository.

 ## Support